briandoconnor/my-sandbox/20150805_provisioning_testing_with_sergei/README.md

 if you extended the services with Ansible playbooks you can have other infrastructure running as well.

+## Resizing Root Partition

+It looks like Centos doesn't automatically resize the reoot partition if you increase it via the AWS console.
+So look at this [stackoverflow](http://stackoverflow.com/questions/24014493/unable-to-resize-root-partition-on-ec2-centos) answer for information on how to increase the root partition size.
+The default, community Centos6 AMI has only an 8G root partition which is much too small.

 ## TODO

 * need to decide on the ambari configuration, what services run where